One Method to Solve all Stock Problems on LeetCode

 dp[i][1] = max(dp[i-1][1], dp[i-1][0] - prices[i] - fee)

-Explanation: This is equivalent to increasing the purchase price of the stock.
+Explanation: It is equivalent to increasing the buying price of the stock.

-Subtracting in the first equation also works, as it is equivalent to decreasing the selling price of the stock.
+Subtracting in the first equation is the same as reducing the selling price of the stock.

 Note